SideChannelMarvels/Orka/README.md

 To leave the container, simply type `exit`. zsh and vim are preinstalled, if you require further packages simply install them via apt-get (you need to run apt-get update first in order to retrieve the package lists)

+## Troubleshooting
+When running `wine notepad.exe` the first time for Hack.lu 2009, it offers you to install mono.
+Simply decline.
+After that, notepad is killed.
+Now running `wine notepad.exe &` will start a new notepad which does not get killed and it's not required to attach a second terminal to the container.
+Running the DCA [as described](https://github.com/SideChannelMarvels/Deadpool/tree/master/wbs_aes_hacklu2009/DCA) should work without problems on the container connected to your X server.